timswims/ESK/README.md

     <img src="./Tutorial_Images/general/Github_SignIn.png" />
     </p>

-    Enter your user id and password.
+    Enter your user ID and password.

     On the other hand, if you have a Traditional Cloud Account (most likely because it was provisioned prior to April 2018), select “Traditional Cloud Account” as account type.
 Select “US Commercial 2 (us2)” for data center if your account was provisioned in the United States.